View our 2011 Annual Sustainability Report

 At Stevens Pass, we take Sustainability to mean operating in a way that allows us to continue our business into the future without compromising the ecological health of our surroundings.
 Some programs addressing that principle include:

-Preference for Environmentally-aware Vendors – We are expanding our procurement process to assess the corporate philosophies of our suppliers: to the extent possible, we will do business with “greener” vendors who demonstrate an environmental awareness.
+Preference for Environmentally-Aware Vendors – We are expanding our procurement process to assess the corporate philosophies of our suppliers.
+To the extent possible, we will do business with “greener” vendors who demonstrate an environmental awareness, and ideally those who are located in the region, offer take-back programs, use recycled content, minimize hazmat ingredients, and follow various other green practices.

-Extensive Transit Fleet for Employees – Launched over a decade ago, and operating on both sides of the Cascades year-round, our fleet delivers over 2 million employee passenger miles per season, keeping thousands of cars off the road every week, and preventing many tons of carbon emissions per day.
-Stevens Pass has received designation as one of the "Best Workplaces for Commuters" from the U.S. Environmental Protection Agency.
+Extensive Transit Fleet for Employees – Launched over a decade ago and operating on both sides of the Cascades year-round, our subsidized contract fleet delivers over 2 million employee passenger miles per season, keeping thousands of cars off the road every week, and preventing many tons of carbon emissions per day.
+Stevens Pass vans operate in the summer months, and also collect overnight crews in the winter.

-Cleaner-burning Vehicles – All Stevens Pass diesel vehicles burn commercially-available ultra low-sulfur diesel, and starting in 2008, we began to convert our snowmobile fleet to less-polluting 4-stroke engines.
+Cleaner-burning Vehicles – All Stevens Pass diesel vehicles burn commercially-available ultra low-sulfur diesel.
+Starting in 2008, we began to convert our snowmobile fleet to much less-polluting 4-stroke engines.
 Snowmobile usage is also limited to hours when we’re not open to the public in order to save money and fuel, and reduce hazards.
 Like many resorts, we use a number of 4WD vehicles for fleet operations, maintenance, and intermittent guest/staff transport.
-During the 2008-09 season, we ran a test substituting 50% of our traditional gasoline-powered fleet with leased heavy-duty hybrid SUV models.
+During the 2008-09 season, we ran a test substituting 50% of our traditional gasoline-powered fleet with leased heavy-duty hybrid SUV models; since that time we have experimented with other fleet options, such as Subaru passenger cars.
+As we replace heavy equipment, it’s increasingly compliant with modern air quality standards: e.g. all of our huge snow-removal front-loaders already meet EPA’s proposed Tier III standards.

 No-Idling Campaign - Beginning in 2009, we launched a No-Idling Campaign designed to improve air quality, reduce fuel waste, and shrink our climate-warming greenhouse gas emissions.
-The first Phase involved employee education and training, and baseline data collection; Phase II includes contact and enforcement with bus drivers, delivery drivers, and other service personnel; Phase III will include outreach to the general public.
+Phase I involved employee education and training, and baseline data collection; Phase II included contact and enforcement with bus drivers, delivery drivers, and other service personnel; Phase III includes outreach to the general public, and is the most challenging component to implement.

-Park & Ride & Transit Alternatives – Back in 2000, we began a scheduled Park & Ride service based in the foothills town of Sultan, in order to lessen single-occupant vehicle usage of the upper Stevens Pass Highway, reduce parking demand at the resort, and provide a lower-impact transportation option.
-Last winter, we launched a direct bus shuttle service from the downtown REI in Seattle.
-New for 2009-10 is an online application for the popular social networking site, Facebook, which will enable guests to share their travel plans, driving routes, and snow-riding abilities in order to facilitate carpool opportunities.
-On our website we promote private ski bus options and also direct readers to RideShare Online, a free carpooling site.
-We also offer half-price preferred parking for carpools.
-Finally, we are partnering with the town of Leavenworth to promote the exciting re-opening of daily Amtrak train service, by offering connector bus transit up to the Pass.
+Park & Ride and Transit Alternatives – Back in 2000, we began a scheduled Park & Ride service (now contracted out) based in the foothills town of Sultan in order to lessen single-occupant vehicle usage of the upper Stevens Pass Highway, reduce parking demand at the resort, and provide a lower-impact transportation option.
+We have also experimented with direct bus shuttle service from downtown Seattle.
+On our website we promote private ski bus options and also direct readers to RideShare Online, a free WSDOT carpooling site, and TheSkiLift.org, which targets skiers and riders heading to the mountains.
+We also offer half-price preferred parking for carpools of three or more passengers.
+Finally, we are partnering with the town of Leavenworth to promote the exciting availability of daily Amtrak train service to Leavenworth by offering connector bus transit up to Stevens Pass from town.